 I was meeting Beatrice at the airport in Brussels but I had no idea how in the world I would prepare the nun chai after more than 24 hours of travel from Australia.
 I decided it would have to happen symbolically.
 I would give Beatrice the dry tea leaves and explain its preparation.
 But as I walked into the arrivals hall Beatrice was there carrying a small silver thermos filled with warm nun chai.

 Beatrice is a performance artist who I first met in Jharkhand in early 2010 on an artist residency we were both a part of.
-Some months back she had emailed me about participating in this work, and it was only by a strange stroke of luck that we happened to be in the same vicinity where by we could meet.
+Some months ago she emailed me about participating in this work, and it was only by a strange stroke of luck that we were able to eventually meet in person.

-Later, in Europe someone told me about the formation of Slovenia as an independent state in the early 1990’s.
-I thought about that period in Kashmir.
-Someone else told me about the political climate in the Basque country, a region that spans the border between France and Spain that was similarly seeking independence.
-And again someone else spoke of the discontent within what is now an independent Czech republic.
-Europe is not as stable as those from outside perceive it to be.
+As I spoke to people in Europe I was told about the formation of Slovenia as an independent state in the early 1990s.
+Someone else told me about the Basque country, a region that spans the border between France and Spain that was seeking independence too.
+Another person spoke of the discontent within what is now an independent Czech republic.
+I came to learn that Europe is not as stable as those from outside perceive it to be.

 Beatrice wondered if the green tea she had used was the right kind.
-She was disappointed it wasn’t from Kashmir but I pulled from my bag some dry tea leaves from Sopore, which I placed in a small yellow envelope that I gave to Beatrice before saying farewell.
+She was disappointed it wasn’t from Kashmir, but before saying farewell I gave her a small yellow envelope full of dry tea leaves from Sopore.